microsoft/WhatTheHack/070-BuildYourOwnCopilot/Coach/Solution-01.md

 Trainer notes:

-- The `VectorMemoryStore` is a key abstration of the solution accelerator that allows the LLM to interact with multiple memory stores implemented by Semantic Kernel.\
+- The `VectorMemoryStore` is a key abstraction of the solution accelerator that allows the LLM to interact with multiple memory stores implemented by Semantic Kernel.
 - The `VectorMemoryStore` class is a wrapper around the `IMemoryStore` interface that provides the fundamental operations for a memory store: add memory, remove memory, and get all the memories that are closes to a give chunk of text or a vector.
 - Encourage the attendees to explore the implementation of the `VectorMemoryStore` class.